-Cholestyramine for Oral Suspension, USP powder should not be taken in its dry form.
-Always mix the dry powder with water or other fluids before ingesting.
+Cholestyramine for oral suspension USP, powder should not be taken in its dry form.
+Always mix Cholestyramine for oral suspension USP, powder with water or other fluids before ingesting.
 See Preparation Instructions.

-Preliminary evidence suggests that the lipid-lowering effects of Cholestyramine on total and LDL-cholesterol are enhanced when combined with a HMG-CoA reductase inhibitor, e.g., pravastatin, lovastatin, simvastatin and fluvastatin.
-Additive effects on LDL-cholesterol are also seen with combined nicotinic acid /Cholestyramine therapy.
-See PRECAUTIONS, Drug Interactions for recommendations on administering concomitant therapy.
+Preliminary evidence suggests that the lipid-lowering effects of Cholestyramine for oral suspension USP, powder on total and LDL-cholesterol are enhanced when combined with a HMG-CoA reductase inhibitor, e.g., pravastatin, lovastatin, simvastatin, and fluvastatin.
+Additive effects on LDL-cholesterol are also seen with combined nicotinic acid /Cholestyramine for oral suspension USP, powder therapy.
+See the Drug Interactions subsection of the PRECAUTIONS section for recommendations on administering concomitant therapy.

 How is Cholestyramine Supplied

-1. The Lipid Research Clinics Coronary Primary Prevention Trial Results: (I) Reduction in Incidence of Coronary Heart Disease; (II) The Relationship of Reduction in Incidence of Coronary Heart Disease to Cholesterol Lowering.
-JAMA.
-1984; 251:351-374.
+- The Lipid Research Clinics Coronary Primary Prevention Trials Results: (I) Reduction in Incidence of Coronary Heart Disease; (II) The Relationship of Reduction in Incidence of Coronary Heart Disease to Cholesterol Lowering.
+JAMA 1984; 251:351-374.

-3. Watts GF, Lewis B, Brunt JNH, Lewis ES, et al. Effects on coronary artery disease of lipid-lowering diet or diet plus Cholestyramine, in the St. Thomas Atherosclerosis Regression Study (STARS).
+- Watts, GF, Lewis B, Brunt JNH Lewis ES, et al. Effects on coronary artery disease of lipid-lowering diet, or diet plus Cholestyramine.
+In the St. Thomas Atherosclerosis Regression Study (STARS).
 Lancet 1992;339:563-69.

-4. National Cholesterol Education Program.
-Second Report of the Expert Panel on Detection, Evaluation and Treatment of High Blood Cholesterol in Adults (Adult Treatment Panel II).
+- National Cholesterol Education Program.
+Second Report of the Expert Panel Detection.
+Evaluation, and Treatment of High Blood Cholesterol in Adults (Adult Treatment Panel II).
 Circulation 1994 Mar; 89(3):1333-445.

-5. The Lipid Research Clinics Investigators.
-The Lipid Research Clinics Coronary Primary Prevention Trial Results of 6 Years of Post-Trial Follow-up.
+- The Lipid Research Clinics Investigators.
+The Lipid Research Clinics Coronary Primary Prevention Trial: Results of 6 Years of Post-Trial Follow-up.
 Arch Intern Med 1992; 152:1399-1410.